fbpx

 Do hamsters have tails?

 Hamsters have short stubby tails.
 The length determines the breed of the hamster.
-Different species will have different length tails.
+Different species will have different sizes of tails.

 Can hamsters climb?

-Hamsters aren’t as good as climbers as other rodents, such as rats but are generally quite good climbers and can climb upstairs or their cage.
+Hamsters aren’t as good climbers as other rodents, such as rats, but they can climb upstairs or in their cages.

 Can hamsters eat bread?